-An Edible Wildflower Garden
+An Edible Wildflowers Garden

 Vegetable gardens have become increasingly popular over the last few years.
 I have one and I put a lot of work into it for the season.
-Of course, everything tastes that much better coming from my garden but it is a heck of a lot of work.
-What if I told you that I eat a number of my perennial wildflowers?
-It’s true!
-I use them in teas, salads, or even just on their own while I’m out strolling through my gardens.
+Of course, everything tastes that much better coming from my own garden, but it is a heck of a lot of work.
+It sure would be nice to have a crop of edibles that required almost no work at all…

 I love to use Bergamot’s pretty purple flowers to make myself a nice cup of minty tea.
 They can be used dried or fresh for this and can also be added into salads and eaten raw.
 The leaves are edible, making great additions to salads.

-Lavender Hyssop’s alter ego is Licorice Hyssop and for good reason.
+Lavender Hyssop’s alter ego is “Licorice Hyssop” and for good reason.
 I use the leaves and flowers together to make a minty licorice tea.
 Steep 2-3 tablespoons of bruised fresh leaves and several flowers in two cups of boiled water for 5 minutes.
 Can be enjoyed hot or iced.

 Evening Primrose (Oenothera biennis)